ie3-institute/OSMoGrid/docs/readthedocs/use/osmInputData.md

 ### Converting to pbf with osmium

-Once the OSM data has been downloaded, it must be converted into a .pbf file.
+Once the OSM data has been downloaded (e.g. as raw OSM data), it needs to be converted into a .pbf file.
 This can be done using the osmium package.
+Please note that these commands are intended to work on Ubuntu and may vary depending on your operating system.

 ```
 sudo apt install osmium